-ACTION Deliverables Support Rork Projects staff to develop a deeper awareness of the culture, histories, and lifestyle of Aboriginal and Torres Strait Islander peoples Conduct a review of cultural learning needs within our organisation.
-Survey employees to determine their self-perceived level of awareness and what they would like to know more about.
-Deliver ongoing cultural awareness training for all staff, on commencement for new starters and annually for existing staff.
-Review, implement and communicate a cultural learning strategy for our staff.
+ACTION DELIVERABLES STATUS Support Rork Projects staff to develop a deeper awareness of the culture, histories, and lifestyle of Aboriginal and Torres Strait Islander peoples Conduct a review of cultural learning needs within our organisation. ✓ Survey employees to determine their self-perceived level of awareness and what they would like to know more about.
+Deliver ongoing cultural awareness training for all staff, on commencement for new starters and annually for existing staff. ◇ Review, implement and communicate a cultural learning strategy for our staff.
 Acknowledge significant dates for Aboriginal and Torres Strait Islander community.
-Provide ongoing education with topics including commemorative days, current affairs issues and language.
-Design and implement a national approach to celebrating Aboriginal and Torres Strait Islander dates of significance through the development of an annual Aboriginal and Torres Strait Islander event calendar.
-Acknowledge Traditional Owners in Rork Projects public spaces.
-Signage on Rork Offices and projects sites to include acknowledgement of country or language.
-Include an acknowledgement of country in Rork Projects official corporate publications and at appropriate events.
-Implement and communicate a cultural protocol document (tailored for all local communities we operate in), including protocols for Welcome to Country and Acknowledgement of Country.
-Support Indigenous initiatives as part of Rork projects social campaigns- and do so in partnership and collaboration with other key stakeholders in the sector.
-Conduct a review of key initiatives and establish an engagement plan to support appropriate campaigns.
+Provide ongoing education with topics including commemorative days, current affairs issues and language. √ > Design and implement a national approach to celebrating Aboriginal and Torres Strait Islander dates of significance through the development of an annual Aboriginal and Torres Strait Islander event calendar. &gt;&gt; Acknowledge Traditional Owners in Rork Projects public spaces.
+Signage on Rork Offices and projects sites to include acknowledgment of country or language. ◇